Build multi-class classification models with Amazon Redshift ML

 s3_bucket.
 You use this bucket to share training data and artifacts between Amazon Redshift and SageMaker.
 Amazon Redshift creates a subfolder in this bucket prior to unload of the training data.
 When training is complete, it deletes the subfolder and its contents unless you set the parameter

-off, which you can use for troubleshooting purposes.
+s3_garbage_collect to off, which you can use for troubleshooting purposes.
 For more information, see CREATE MODEL.

 Amazon Redshift ML provides the right platform for database users to create, train, and tune models using a SQL interface.
 In this post, we walked you through how to create a multi-class classification model.
 We hope you can take advantage of Amazon Redshift ML to help gain valuable insights.